LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 !!! tip "Experienced Loopers"
     The guardrails for each therapy setting used by Loop can be modified with [Code Customization](../build/code_customization.md).

-For the picker, from which the user selects a value, the font color has the following meaning:
+The font color in the value picker has the following meaning:

 * **black**: value is within the range "recommended by Loop"
 * **yellow**: value is outside the range "typical" for Loopers